NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

 category: coding-and-informatics
 tags: [R]
 mainTag: R
-description: "Learn how to use the GREPL, Summarise and piping functions in R dplyr."
+description: "Learn how to use the Filter, GREPL and piping functions in R dplyr."
-code1: R/2015-05-27-R-dplyr-GREPL-Summarise-Piping.R
+code1: 2015-05-27-R-dplyr-GREPL-Summarise-Piping.R
 image:
   feature:
   credit: